Tree Ivy (xFatshedera lizei) Indoor Care, Propagation and Common Problems

 Potting Medium

-The best potting mix for Tree Ivy should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal for this plant.
+The best potting mix for Tree Ivy well-draining, organic-rich potting mix to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are good for this plant.

 Fertilizer

 Feed Tree Ivy with a balanced, water-soluble fertilizer every 3-4 weeks during the growing period for a lush growth.
-Withhold feeding in the cold season as growth is minimal at this time.
+Minimize or withhold feeding in the cold season to avoid fertilizer burn as growth is minimal at this time.

 Repotting

-Repot Tree Ivy every year during the growing period.
+Repot Tree Ivy every 2-3 years during the growing period when roots outgrow the pot or the soil becomes compacted.
 Use a pot which is 1 size larger and loose free-draining soil.
 Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
 Take a look at these ceramic pots with drainage holes and saucer on Amazon.

 Propagation